Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 n

-this gradient into a hemispherical modulation of the primordial scalar fluctuation amplitude,
+statistics turn this into a dipole modulation of the primordial fluctuation

 A